 Why we picked the Sous Vide Supreme Demi Water Oven:

 The Sous Vide Supreme brings sous vide cooking to home cooks.
 Their water ovens are high quality, yet affordable enough for non-commercial use.
-The Demi water oven is compact, measuring 29cm x 28cm x 33cm (approximately 11.3 inches x 11 inches x 13 inches).
+The Demi water oven is compact, measuring 29cm x 28cm x 33cm (approximately 11.3 inches by 11 inches by 13 inches).
 It’s about the size of a crockpot, and you can easily store it on a countertop or in a cabinet.

 The Demi water oven has double-walled insulation and a steam containing lid, so it’s cool to touch on the outside, and no steam escapes.
 It also doesn’t release heavy smells into the air.
 It can maintain the water temperature between 86- and 210-degrees Fahrenheit, and it does so within 1-degree accuracy.
 If you want it to, the Demi oven can even hold the water at your desired temperature for several days, and you can set the timer for up to 99 hours.